-The directors present their strategic report for the three month period ended 31 August 2015.
+The directors present their strategic report for the year ended 31 August 2016.

 Review of the business

 The company was originally formed as a joint venture between Associated British Foods plc ("ABF"), BP plc ("BP") and E. I. du Pont de Nemours and Company ("DuPont").
 The management and strategy of the company is set out in a shareholder agreement.